Atom Learning logo

 Contents

-When approaching entrance exams for the first time, the terminology can be confusing.
-The exam boards you will most often hear mentioned are GL, CEM and ISEB.
+The exam boards you will most often hear mentioned are GL, CEM, Quest Admissions and ISEB.
 These are the largest providers of selective secondary school entrance exams in England.

 All entrance exams are designed to assess a child’s attainment and potential, helping to determine whether they are likely to thrive at the school.
 However, there are key differences in: